Q: Do we apply for Financial Aid (also referred to as Tuition Assistance) before or after applying for admission?

-A: Once your application for admission has been submitted, you will log back into the Parent Portal using the same login information you used for the application.
+A: Once your application for admission has been submitted, you will log back into the Blackbaud Parent Portal using the same login information you used for the application.
 You will be directed to a checklist with remaining items to complete.
-These items include the principal, math teacher and English teacher recommendation forms.
+These items include the Principal/Head of School, Math Teacher and English Teacher recommendation forms.
 You will be asked to submit their email addresses for the forms to be sent to them.
 They will complete these forms electronically and, once submitted, will automatically be checked off on your checklist.
 Please ensure you have current email addresses for your daughter’s principal/teachers and that you enter them correctly.

 Q: How do I request grades from my current school?

-A: Once your application for admission has been submitted, you will log back into the Parent Portal using the same login information you used for the application.
+A: Once your application for admission has been submitted, you will log back into the Blackbaud Parent Portal using the same login information you used for the application.
 You will now be directed to a checklist with the remaining items to complete.
 These items include the Transcript Request Form.
 You will be asked to download, print and sign this form.
 Once signed, please take it to your daughter’s CURRENT school (do not send it to OLP).
 This form gives your current school permission to send your daughter’s transcripts to OLP.
 They will send us her first semester/trimester of the current school year, last year’s transcript and her most recent standardized test scores.